 There are several ways that you can make an online transfer to an overseas bank account.
 If your business bank account has online banking, it’s likely that you’ll be able to make direct payments to an international bank account from your computer or mobile the same way you make ordinary online payments.

-In most instances, you’ll be able to transfer money directly via the provider’s online portal - you set up an account, transfer your AUD to this account, they convert your AUD into your currency of choice and deposit the funds into your recipient's bank account.
+In most instances, you’ll be able to transfer money directly via the provider’s online portal - you set up an account, transfer your AUD to this account, then they convert your AUD into your currency of choice and deposit the funds into your recipient's bank account.

 - Spot rate transfers.
 This type of transfer is the most common.
 You get the ‘spot rate’, which is the exchange rate that the currency is trading at on that day and time.

 - Limit order.
 This might be a suitable option if you are transferring funds to a company bank account in a foreign country where the timing isn’t important but the exchange rate is.
 A limit order allows you to set the exchange rate at which you want your transfer to take place.
-For instance, you might only want to transfer money to the US when the exchange rate reaches 0.70 cents.
+For instance, you might only want to transfer money to the US when the exchange rate reaches 70 US cents.

-Comparing business transfer providers - what to look for.
+Comparing business transfer providers - what to look for

 If you are dealing in international currencies, of course one of the most important factors as a business is ensuring you get the most competitive exchange rate for your transactions.
-Just be aware that there isn’t one best provider for every currency but there will be a provider that has the best rate for the currency or currencies that you’ll need to transfer to.
+Just be aware that there isn’t one best provider for every currency but there will be a provider that has the best rates around for the currency or currencies that you’ll need to transfer to.

 In addition to the exchange rate, other factors that might play a role in your decision are:

-Transfer speed.
+- Transfer speed.
 Some providers are able to transfer money more quickly to one currency than another.
 So if you need to send pounds you might find that provider A can do a same day transfer but provider B will need 3 business days.
-Generally speaking, the time for major currencies is usually between 1 - 3 business days, more exotic currencies can take longer.
+Generally speaking, the time for major currencies is usually between 1 - 3 business days, while more exotic currencies can take longer.

-Transfer fees.
+- Transfer fees.
 Most banks and IMT providers will charge you a flat fee for each transfer.
 Online transfers are generally cheaper than over the phone or in branch transactions.
 Some international money transfer specialists don’t have fees for transfers over a set amount, so if you are transferring a large amount this is worth considering.